signalfx/tracing-examples/dotnet-manual-instrumentation/README.md

 - The manual instrumentation code should use only OpenTracing constructs.
-The benefit of this approach is that if later, the application is deployed with [auto-instrumentation](../signalfx-tracing/signalfx-dotnet-tracing/README.md) traces will keep the manually added spans and will be enriched with more spans added by the auto-instrumentation.
+The benefit of this approach is that if later, the application is deployed with [auto-instrumentation](../signalfx-tracing/signalfx-dotnet-tracing/README.md) enabled traces will keep the manually added spans and will be enriched with more spans added by the auto-instrumentation.
 - Use the [OpenTracing semantic conventions](https://github.com/opentracing/specification/blob/master/semantic_conventions.md)
 especially use the `error` tag with value `true` in case of exceptions and errors.